efarish/portfolio/llm/simple_rag/README.md

 ## Architecture

-A simple microservices architechure is used.
+A simple microservices architecture is used.
 The Client and Server are deployed to two different endpoints.
-The application has four components: a corpus, a vector datastore, a frontend client, and a service endpoint.
+The application has four components: a corpus, a vector datastore, a service endpoint, and a frontend client.

 ### Corpus